-Alzheimer's Society has supported over 500 research projects across the UK, investing over £10 million a year in dementia research.
+Alzheimer's Society has supported over 600 research projects across the UK, investing millions of pounds each year in dementia research.
 Unfortunately, we can't fund every grant application we receive.
-Learn why some applications may not be successful, and gain some tips to avoid application rejection.
+Learn why some applications may not be successful, and what you can do to avoid your application being rejected.

 The reality of research funding

-At Alzheimer’s Society, we are dedicated to transforming the lives of everyone affected by dementia through funding discoveries in dementia diagnosis, treatment and prevention.
+At Alzheimer’s Society, we are dedicated to transforming the lives of everyone affected by dementia through funding research that spans the entire dementia journey.

-Our research programme provides research grants for all career levels across our biomedical and care, services and public health streams.
+Our research programme provides research grants for all career levels across the biomedical, clinical, and care and support research pathways.

 Our rigorous review process and involvement of people affected by dementia at every stage ensures we are spending the public’s donations on the very best research.